jgstew/jgstew.github.io/_posts/2016-02-07-Wikipedia-is-a-great-model-of-how-to-write-technical-documents.md

-# [Wikipedia](https://www.wikipedia.org/) is a great model of how to write technical documents.

-The links within a Wikipedia page allow it to contain only the information pertinent to the topic at hand, while allowing the reader to easily find more infomation about a particular part that may not be easily understood.
+The links within a [Wikipedia](https://www.wikipedia.org/) page allow it to contain only the information pertinent to the topic at hand, while allowing the reader to easily find more infomation about a particular part that may not be easily understood.

 This isn't a new concept.
 This is also what makes HTML so powerful in the first place is that these links don't have to be only to